jiahao-yang/webpack-autojs-master/work/dianping-download-notes/docs/Design.md

 - **Stop early** when date pattern is found to avoid unnecessary scrolling
 - **Log progress** for debugging and monitoring

+**Enhanced Date Format Support:**
+- **Standard formats**: MM-DD, YYYY-MM-DD
+- **Chinese relative formats**: "4小时前", "6天前", "7天前", "1星期前"
+- **Yesterday format**: "昨天 08:44" (yesterday with time)
+- **Day before yesterday format**: "前天 06:45" (day before yesterday with time)
+- **Automatic conversion**: All formats converted to YYYYMMDD for consistent filename generation
+- **Time calculation**: Relative dates calculated based on current time/date

 #### Step 8: Extract Restaurant Information
 **Requirement**: Capture the name of the restaurant.
-To do this, click the component with the restaurant name; it will show another page with the full name of the restaurant under "商户详情".
+Extract the restaurant's full name from the 2nd textview at depth 23 on the note page without navigating to the restaurant detail page.
 **Implementation**:
 ```
 PSEUDO CODE:
-extractRestaurantDetails():
-  - Click on restaurant name component
-  - Navigate to restaurant detail page
-  - Look for "商户详情" header
+extractRestaurantInformation():
+  - Called right after extractNoteDateAndLocation() (which scrolls down)
+  - Restaurant name is positioned right above date/location elements
+  - Find all textview elements at depth 23
+  - Extract text from the 2nd textview (index 1)
-  - Extract restaurant name between header and rating
+  - Return restaurant name or null if not found
-  - Navigate back to note page
 ```

+**Optimization**: No separate scrolling needed - leverages existing scroll from Step 7.5 **Test Function**: `testStep8RestaurantExtraction()` - Bypasses image download to test restaurant extraction only

 #### Step 9: Generate Markdown File
 **Requirement**: Put the text and pictures into a markdown file.